daronphang/coding_resources/databases/sql/stored_procedures.md

 ```

 ### Passing Parameters:
-MySQL uses IN and OUT, whereas SQL Server uses @ to declare input parameters.
-Can only pass parameters in query statements and not tablename.
+- MySQL uses IN and OUT, whereas SQL Server uses @ to declare input parameters.
+- Can only pass parameters to query statements and not tablename.
+- Avoid name collision between parameter names and name of columns.

 ```sql
 CREATE PROCEDURE `deletePortfolio`(IN tableName VARCHAR(255), IN userId CHAR(36), IN portfolioName VARCHAR(255))
 BEGIN